petr-motejlek/cv/index.md

 # Petr Motejlek
 ## Enjoys Doing, Knows About and is Highly Motivated By
 - Automation and clouds, with continuous integration and deployment.
-- Ansible, Docker, Python, IntelliJ IDEA, Scrum, AWS, Azure, Git, and more.
+- Ansible, Docker, Python, TypeScript, IntelliJ IDEA, VS Code, Scrum, AWS, Azure, Git, and more.
 - Iterative development with short release cycles.

 - Transparency and openness.